 Regardless of your body size, backpackers traveling light tend to stick to backpacks ranging from 35 to 50 Liters.
 You will most likely also be carrying a daypack and this usually varies in size from 15 Liters to 25 Liters.
 Your total space between these two should be 50L-65L to maintain a good balance.

 When you first pick up a bag you might think that there’s no way you’ll be able to fit all your belongings inside.
-However, by using packing organizers and choosing your contents strategically, you’ll make it work.
+However, by using packing cubes and choosing your contents strategically, you’ll make it work.

 Refer to this video tutorial for more details.